Last time I gave you ten reasons to see Sister Act, and they still apply, so I'll share them again (with some minor modifications):

 - Norah Long is as serenely beautiful playing Mother Superior as she was playing Mother Nature.
 She is the grounding and calming center of this whirlwind, but with a dry wit and a heavenly voice.

-- Alan Menken's original score is filled with up-tempo numbers and retro '70s disco, soul, and
+- Alan Menken's original score is filled with up-tempo numbers and retro '70s disco, soul, and Motown that'll have you moving and grooving in your seat, thanks to the dynamite onstage band directed by Richard Long.

 - Like the score, the costumes are also pretty '70s-tastic, with bell bottoms, wide collars, platform shoes, and sparkling habits (costume design by Rich Hamson).